mrtstr/obsidian/mathematics/stochastics/statistical learning/model variance.md

 - [[variance]] of a model ([[statistical estimator]] or [[statistical predictor]]) due to the randomness of an infinite training set / [[statistical sample|set of samples]]
 - model [[model bias|bias]] and [[model variance|variance]] are two [[error]] sources of [[statistical predictor|statistical estimators]]: see [[variance bias trade-off]]
 - for [[statistical predictor]] there is also a part of the [[error]] that is based on the randomness of $f_{Y|X}(y|x)$ and thus is unavoidable
-Tags: statistical learning
+Tags: mathematics statistical_learning
 <!--ID: 1664642588627-->
 END

 START
 Basic
-model variance of a [[statistical estimator]]
+model variance of a [[statiststatistical_learningk:
-Back:
 - given a [[statistical sample|sample]] $\mathcal{T} \sim f_{X \mid \theta}(x \mid \theta)$ from the true but unknown [[probability density function|distribution]] and the parameter estimation $\widehat{\theta}_\mathcal{T}$ based on $\mathcal{T}$
 - the variance of the [[statistical estimator]] is defined as follows
 $$